newtonproject/newtonproject-org-website-2.0/newton-website/src/content/developers/docs/run-a-node/index.md

 template: docs
 sidebar: true
 ---
 NewChain nodes are the key co-constructers of Newton infrastructure.
 Newton NewChain Testnet and Mainnet are opened to the community, individual can deploy Testnet and Mainnet according to the instructions specified in this repo.
 Afer deploying the NewChai Mainnet, the Mainnet ledger nodes can produce blocks and get NEW as the transaction fees from every transaction.

 In current stage, NewChain MainNet still run with PoA (Proof-of-Authority) consensus mechanism for producing blocks.
 There are two prerequisites for running a Mainnet ledger node:

-1. NewChain Mainnet ledger nodes shall run a NewChain Testnet node first, ensuring the stability of the network.
+**1. NewChain Mainnet ledger nodes shall run a NewChain Testnet node first, ensuring the stability of the network.**

-2. NewChain Mainnet ledger nodes shall stake 10 million NEW in NewPay, avoiding any harm from the potential dishonest participant.
+**2. NewChain Mainnet ledger nodes shall stake 10 million NEW in NewPay, avoiding any harm from the potential dishonest participant.**

-## Requirements
+### Requirements

 #### 1. Recommended specifications
    - System OS: Ubuntu 18.04 LTS 64-bit or Ubuntu 16.04 LTS 64-bit
    - Processor: 2-core CPU
    - Memory: 8GB RAM